dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 We've created a variety of examples of Dojo 2 usage:

-* [TodoMVC](https://dojo.github.io/examples/todo-mvc/) - TodoMVC is the canonical example used to demonstrate basic web application paradigms
+* [TodoMVC](https://dojo.github.io/examples/todo-mvc/) - TodoMVC is the canonical example used to demonstrate fundamental web application paradigms
 * [TodoMVC kitchen sink](https://dojo.github.io/examples/todo-mvc-kitchensink/) - Our extension of TodoMVC used to illustrate a selection of Dojo 2 specific capabilities such as theming and internationalization.
 * [RealWorld](https://github.com/gothinkster/dojo2-realworld-example-app) - A full web application example with authentication, code splitting, state management, routing and more.
 * [HNPWA](https://dojo-2-hnpwa-d668d.firebaseapp.com/) - The spiritual successor to TodoMVC, Hacker News PWA is designed to demonstrate progressive web app capabilities with a focus on providing a fast, reliable experience with rich offline support